-Solar Photovoltaic (PV)
+Solar Photovoltaic (PV) Permitting and Submittal Requirements

-- All solar PV systems must meet fire safety requirements.
+All solar PV systems must meet fire safety requirements.
 For any questions regarding Fire Department regulations, please contact the Fire Life Safety Plans Examiner at 510-981-7447.

-Residential solar electric permits fees are set at the minimum electrical permit fee per installation with no extra charge for electrical plan check fees.
-Commercial and multifamily (3 or more units) are subject to electrical plan check fees.
-If needed, building permit and plan check fees will be based on the valuation of the structural work required.
+Residential solar electric permits fees are set at the minimum electrical permit fee per installation with no extra charge for hourly plan check fees.
+Multifamily (3 or more units) and commercial permits are subject to hourly plan check fees.
+If structural work is needed, building permit and plan check fees will be based on the valuation of the structural work required.

 Return to The Office of Energy and Sustainable Development homepage